 The governing body are to carry out their functions with the aim of taking a largely strategic role in the running of the school.
 This includes setting up a strategic framework for the school, setting its aims and objectives, setting policies and targets for achieving the objectives, reviewing progress and reviewing the strategic framework in the light of progress.
 The governing body should act as a “critical friend” to the head teacher by providing advice and support.

 The headteacher is responsible for the internal organisation, management and control of the school; and for advising on and implementing the governing body’s strategic framework.
 In particular, headteachers need to formulate aims and objectives, policies and targets for the governing body to consider adopting; and to report to the governing body on progress at least once every school year.

-Exam and assesment results (Key Stage 2 Results 2019)
+Exam and assessment results (Key Stage 2 Results 2019)

 Performance tables (Government website)

 Curriculum Maps (What we are currently teaching children)

 Pupil premium (How we spend our grant and the impact it has had) Currently being updated

 PE and sport premium for primary schools (How we spend our grant and the impact it has had) Currently being updated

 Special educational needs (SEN) and disability information equality objectives (SEND Policy, SEND Information Report and the Hampshire Local Offer)